Automorphisms of the k-curve graph: The k-Curve Graph

-We now construct a path $\{\alpha, \rho,\eta,\beta\}$ of length $3$ between in $L(u,v)$.
-There are three possibilities: \begin{enumerate} \item the projection $\pi_{S_1}(\alpha)$ consists of a single weighted arc.
+\begin{enumerate} \item the projection $\pi_{S_1}(\alpha)$ consists of a single weighted arc.
 In this case, we let $\rho$ be a curve on $S_1$ disjoint from $\alpha$.
 This is always possible since $S_1$ is not a $3$-holed sphere.
+See Figure~\ref{fig:proposition6.7-1}.

 \item $\pi_{S_1}(\alpha)$ consists of multiple non-homotopic essential arcs, but every arc in $\pi_{S_1}(\alpha)$ begins and ends at two different boundary components (i.e., each arc intersects $u$ and $v$ only once).
 In this case, we construct $\rho$ in the following manner: take two non-homotopic arcs $c_1, c_2$ in $\pi_{S_1}(\alpha)$ whose endpoints on $u$ are adjacent to each other among all arcs in $\pi_{S_1}(\alpha)$.
 Concatenate $c_1$ and $c_2$ first with the subarc of $u$ that contains no other arcs' endpoints, and then with a subarc of $v$ that connects the two other endpoints of $c_1$ and $c_2$.
 The concatenation $\rho$ is an essential simple closed curve since we assume $c_1$ and $c_2$ are non-homotopic.
+See Figure~\ref{fig:proposition6.7-2}.